 On day 2 an introduction and practicalities with a detailed description of the course programme was presented by Niels Jørgen Olesen and each participant presented their experience and expectations for the course.
 After the introduction, a lecture on "the legislative basis for aquaculture animal health and the sampling and diagnostic procedures to use" was given by Niels Jørgen Olesen.
 In addition, all topics included in the compendium were presented as a preparation for the practical part of the course.
 In the afternoon, the participants were divided in to two groups where one after an initial demonstration prepared samples for cell cultivation, PCR and bacteriology on samples they collected Monday while the other followed practical cell culture passaging and production of 24-well plates.
 After the coffee break, the two groups shifted.

-In the evening, there was a very "hyggelig" social dinner in the burrow of Vesterbro (close to the hotel) in which all participated.
+In the evening, there was a social dinner.